 For the uninitiated, the elegantly down-tuned melodic leads make Dismember relatively more palatable.
-The sheer sonic density of Entombed or Grave can be always intimidating.
+The sheer sonic density of Entombed or Grave could be a tad intimidating.
 In some ways, Dismember also exhibits tendencies mostly associated with Gothenburg death, especially that of ‘At The Gates’.
 A closer examination reveals even more musical parallels, especially with the legendary English death metallers — ‘Bolt Thrower’.

 But not just from the neighboring avenues, fascinating how back in the 80s, influences from places as far as Tampa, Florida or the Bay Area traveled back to Stockholm.
 Informal networks and underground tape trading channels simply emerged.
 Even without the World Wide Web, Altars of Madness wrecked a sonic carnage within the European scene.
 Simply stated, it was artistic entrepreneurship which drove the most extreme sounds on the planet.
 To channel a wise Scottish philosopher – death metal evolution is yet another illustration “of human action, but not the execution of any human design”.